-Project Description Cost Timing Water conservation programme including universal water metering \$18m for water meters and \$5m opex over 10 years for other water conservation initiatives with overall net savings of \$121m Commencing 2021 Cycling and walking programme A programme of building more cycling and walking links so that it is safer and easier to travel around our city and district without using the car. \$7.5m over 4 years Commencing 2021
+Project Description Cost Timing Water conservation programme including universal water metering Water conservation measures that incentivise users to reduce their demand, will enable deferral of major capital works that would otherwise be required to cater for growth.
+It also reduces the amount of water taken from natural water sources and increase the ability to be resilient in drought conditions without additional water sources. \$18m for water meters and \$5m opex over 10 years for other water conservation initiatives with overall net savings of \$121m Commencing 2021 Cycling and walking programme A programme of building more cycling and walking links so that it is safer and easier to travel around our city and district without using the car. \$7.5m over 4 years Commencing 2021